 When an ultrasound examination reveals a suspicious breast abnormality, an ultrasound-guided biopsy can become an option to learn more about the abnormality.
 An ultrasound-guided breast biopsy uses sound waves to help locate a lump or abnormality and remove a small tissue sample for examination under a microscope.
 With the help of ultrasound, this method of biopsy is less invasive than surgical biopsy, leaves little to no scarring, and does not involve exposure to ionizing radiation which can be harmful to some patients.

-As ultrasound technology continues to evolve, it is quickly becoming a safe, radiation-free alternative to help detect and diagnose life-threatening diseases.
+As ultrasound technology continues to evolve, it is quickly becoming a safe, radiation-free alternative to help detect and diagnose life-threatening diseases, like breast cancer.
 Sonography is a broad profession containing many sub-disciplines, such as musculoskeletal sonography, breast sonography, echocardiography (adult & pediatric), vascular, neurosonology, abdominal, obstetrics & gynecology, and more.

 Are you interested in pursuing a career in sonography?
 WCUI is now enrolling for: